alirezarezaeikalat/mit-6006/readMe.txt

 3. Algorithm:

-        an algorithm map I -> O to one output
+        an algorithm map I -> O to one output    A problem input is sometimes called an --instance-- of the problem

+        A (deterministic) algorithm is a procedure that maps inputs to single outputs.

 4. Birthday problem: